iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 `proof` column in the [message table](#messages) contains:
 - Message A
-    - M1 index
+    - Milestone index of M1
     - hash(G)
     - hash(D)
 - For message C
-    - M1 index
+    - Milestone index of M1
     - hash(J)
     - hash(K)
     - hash(E)
 - For message G
-    - M1 index
+    - Milestone index of M1

 #### Option 2
 - Suitable for the selected messages sparsely distributed in the tangle `proof` column in the [message table](#messages) contains:
 - Message A
-    - M1 index
+    - Milestone index of M1
     - Full message of G
     - Full message of D
 - Message C
-    - M1 index
+    - Milestone index of M1
     - Full message of J
     - Full message of K
     - Full message of E
 - Message G
-    - M1 index
+    - Milestone index of M1

 ## Solidifiable/Verifiable selective messages
 The solidification process in a selective-permanode is exactly the same as a full-permanode